ugo-plus/lerobot-robot-ugo-pro/README.md

 ## Support & Future Work

 The implementation already covers telemetry parsing, follower mapping, UDP transport, and LeRobot integration.
 Upcoming work includes feedback channels to teleoperators, dataset tooling, and expanded monitoring hooks.
-Contributions are welcome—please open an issue or PR if you extend the mapper, transport, or docs for your deployment.
+Contributions are welcome — please open an issue or PR if you extend the mapper, transport, or docs for your deployment.